 If your firing was unexpected, you might still be in a state of shock and denial.
 Or you may be angry and bitter toward your previous employer.

-It is important that these emotions be dealt with—or at least under control—before you set foot in an interview room.
+It is important these emotions be under control before you set foot in an interview room.
 Any display of these emotions during the interview could be a deal breaker.
 Interviewers will expect you to be poised, confident, and ready to answer questions like a professional.

 2. Prepare your answer but don’t sound too scripted.

 Whatever the reasons are for your leaving, take time to organize your thoughts and consider how this explanation will be received and interpreted by the interviewer.

 Then rehearse your answers preferably in a mock interview session with a friend or colleague.
 Ask them to listen to your answer, observe your body language, and give honest feedback.

 3. Keep your answer simple and to the point.